melt-umn/ableC-lvars/README.md

 + Better positive tests
 + Check on leq with freezing-- do I need to check further?
 + Implement getFst and getSnd to help users avoid creating threshold sets/activation sets
-+ Implement other Lvish features-- incrementable counter
++ Implement other Lvish features-- incrementable counter, even handlers
-+ Put isTop earlier in order in function call that leq and lub
 + Get lattice method (and possible other getters) for lvars.xh
 + Programmer might not need to specify isTop() if we pattern match inside the header